 What every CEO asks their CISO before vacation.
-Because while you’re gone, Mythos lands.
+Because while you’re gone, Mythos, Kimi or others will land.

 For the CEO · Before vacation · June 2026

 What every CEO asks their CISO before vacation.
-Because while you’re gone, Mythos lands.
+Because while you’re gone, Mythos, Kimi, Mimi, Deep Seek or others will land.

-Anthropic’s Claude Mythos preview is rolling out this summer.
-By August it will be in attacker hands.
-The CSA / SANS Mythos-Ready Security Program, signed by 40+ named CISOs including Jen Easterly, Bruce Schneier, Heather Adkins, Rob Joyce, calls it the most significant offensive AI capability shift the industry has seen.
+Anthropic’s next frontier AI model is rolling out this summer – and if not Mythos, you can expect Kimi, DeepSeek, or others to follow.
+What if it will be in attackers hands in August?
+The CSA / SANS Mythos-Ready Security Program was developed with contributions from leading cybersecurity experts including Jen Easterly, Bruce Schneier, Heather Adkins, Rob Joyce, Phil Venables, and others, and reviewed by hundreds of CISOs and security leaders.
+They call it the most significant offensive AI capability shift the industry has seen.
 Your security team gets it back to back with vacation season.

 1